 TENS Unit Rentals

-How does the TENS unit work?
+How does the TENS rentals work?

 TENS stands for Transcutaneous Electrical Nerve Stimulator.
-The TENS unit releases a low frequency electric current through the skin which stimulates your body’s endorphins.
+The TENS unit releases a low-frequency electric current through the skin which stimulates your body’s endorphins.
 When these sensory nerves are stimulated they naturally block the body’s ability to perceive pain and help to release your own natural painkiller.
 This technique is called the “pain gateway theory”.

 When you can use a TENS unit?